shrynx/rollup-plugin-bucklescript/README.md

 ## Acknowledgement

--   [bs-loader](https://github.com/reasonml-community/bs-loader) - A webpack plugin for bucklescript.
+-   [bs-loader](https://github.com/reasonml-community/bs-loader) - A webpack plugin for bucklescript,
     for providing `bsb-js` and `read-bsconfig`.
 -   Reason team at facebook and all the project contributors for making ReasonML
--   @bobzhang and all contributors of bucklescript.
+-   [@bobzhang](https://github.com/bobzhang) and all contributors of bucklescript.

+## License
+MIT